-Best of all, these are also easy gluten free muffins.
-As long as you have basic gf ingredients in the cupboard, and a few ripe bananas, you'll only need one bowl and about 30 minutes to make them!
+As long as you have basic gluten free ingredients in the cupboard, and a few ripe bananas, you'll only need one bowl and about 30 minutes to make a very easy gluten free muffin!

 This recipe is really versatile and forgiving.
 Sometimes when I bake banana muffins, I even place a thin slice of ripe banana right on the top of the batter in each well.
 Adding that banana slice does add some extra moisture, so plan to bake the muffins for another couple of minutes.